Austin DSA Bylaws

 Article 6.
 Leadership Committee

-The Leadership Committee shall consist of the ten elected officers of Austin DSA as defined in Article V above and three at-large Leadership Committee representatives directly elected by the membership at the same time as the officers.
+The Leadership Committee shall consist of the thirteen elected officers of Austin DSA as defined in Article V.

 The Leadership Committee shall operate as the governing board of the Chapter and shall have general supervision of the affairs of the Chapter between General Meetings, set the time and place of the regular meetings, make recommendations to the Chapter, and perform such other duties that are specified in these bylaws.